Is Something Wrong with Bloom’s Taxonomy?

 Image Credit: Belinda Fewings on Unsplash

 I’m pretty sure we could eventually reach some consensus on the empirical objectivity of an appropriate learning environment for young people although I hesitate to suggest what that consensus might actually be.
 But while we decided, what exactly would account for our initial reactions?
-What would we lump together in shorthand, and what could we factor in to more considered measure?
+What would we lump together in shorthand, and why that, and what could we factor in to more considered measure, and why that?

 Image Credit: CDC on Unsplash